Amniocentesis: Why and How It’s Done

 Results

 The amniotic fluid may be analyzed biochemically and chromosome culture done to test for abnormalities of the fetus such as down syndrome and spina bifida.
 Chromosome cultures take up to 4 weeks, so results may not be available until about 20 weeks gestation.
-The sex of the fetus is also determined by the chromosome analysis and the mother should let her doctor know if she wants to know the sex of the baby.
+The gender of the fetus is also determined by the chromosome analysis and the mother should let her doctor know if she wants to know the gender of the baby.

 Complications